qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

     The start/end trim distance can be used e.g. when creating complex symbols where a line layer should not overlap marker symbol layers placed at the start and end of the line.
+  * :guilabel:`Blank Segments`: allows defining blank sections along a feature.
+    This option is useful when repeated marker pattern would otherwise result in undesirable result.
+For instance, when markers overlap with other symbols or when parts of a line need to be kept empty for other map elements.

+    Blank segments are defined by distances from the start of the line and are stored as a data-defined property.
+This lets you set blank sections for each feature.
+    Note that this tool affects symbol rendering only and does not modify the underlying feature geometry.

+    In order to create blank segments on a marker line symbol:

+    #.
+From the :guilabel:`Layer Styling` panel, open the symbol properties dialog.
+       Creating blank segments requires some interaction with the map canvas, thus can't be done from the modal :guilabel:`Layer Properties` dialog.
+    #.
+Enable the data-defined property next to the property, to store the blank segment distances
+       (using either an existing field or an :ref:`auxiliary storage field <vector_auxiliary_storage>`).
+    #.
+Select the unit to apply to the blank segment distances
+    #.
+Then, click on the |showAllLayers| tool to enable the interactive map tool.
+       You can:

+       * Click directly on the line to define the start of a blank segment, and click again to define its end.
+       * Drag the start or end of an existing blank segment along the line to resize it.
+       * Drag the entire blank segment to move it along the line.
+       * Select a blank segment and press :kbd:`Del` to remove it.

 .. _hashed_line_symbol: